-Note: You cannot remove the default users named "admin" or "operator."
+Note: You cannot remove the default users named "Administrator" or "Operator."

 - 1 From Configure, select User Accounts. - 2 Select the group in which the user exists. - 3 Move the cursor over the name of the user you want to remove from the group.
-Notice that the Edit and Delete icons display. - 4 Click the Delete icon.
+Notice that the Edit and Delete icons are displayed. - Click the Delete icon.
+The user is deleted from the group, but not from the Fiery Contact List.